 They are totally powerless, unable to provide any concrete answer to their clients’ burning questions.
 Their main strategy of defence is to share preset replies, completely out of context.
 They act more as a helpless psychological counsellor than as a business helpdesk operator.
 I can’t even imagine how bad they feel at the end of a workday.

-What type of support can you expect from Facebook Concierge service if your ad account was disabled?
+What type of support can you expect from Facebook (Meta) Concierge service if your ad account was disabled?

 Let’s set the expectation: none.